 The only walking track up to the summit of Mt Ngongotaha.
 Passes through native forest with views of one of the largest rata trees in the Bay of Plenty.

-Several walking tracks and a wonderful viewing hide have been built so you get up close and personal with the wetland.
+Two loop tracks and a wonderful viewing hide have been built so you get up close and personal with the wetland.

 See some of the Bay of Plenty's remnant Kauri giants on this track.

 This walking track is a beautiful cool, retreat during the summer months, with mature tawa-podocarp forest, a lovley stream with swimming holes and three impressive kauri trees that are growing at around their southern most limit.